 We've used up of our questions, and there are suspects left:

-How many more maximally informative questions would you need to ask to find the criminal?
+How many more maximally informative questions would you need to ask to guarantee that you will find the criminal?

 We were able to find the criminal with just maximally informative questions!